jspinak/brobot/docs/docs/01-getting-started/introduction.md

 ## GUI Processes Are Stochastic

 GUI automations apps are not tested because the processes that are being automated are stochastic processes.

 ### Sikuli vs Selenium

 To illustrate why this is important, let's compare two different pieces of automation software:
 Sikuli and Selenium.
 Both Sikuli and Selenium can automate process flows in Web sites, but they do it differently.
-Sikuli recognizes images and can click on these images or use the scroll bar to navegate through a Web site.
+Sikuli recognizes images and can click on these images or use the scroll bar to navigate through a Web site.
 Selenium accesses the html of the Web site and manipulates Web objects directly.
 The process Sikuli uses is a stochastic process since it is not sure to recognize an image correctly and attempting to drag the scroll bar is not guaranteed to actually scroll